dullroar/ten-steps-to-linux-survival/Step-1.md

 `while`/`done`, and the like).

 * **Desktops** - X Windows and the plethora of desktop environments like GNOME, KDE, Cinnamon, Mate, Unity and on and on.
-This is where *IX systems get the farthest apart in terms of interoperability, settings and customization.
+This is where "UNIX" systems get the farthest apart in terms of interoperability, settings and customization.